 Some history from the 1960’s onwards:

-In these years, many schools as well as towns in the Netherlands and in Belgium created educative gardens with herbs and native plants, as the most important part and called these Heemtuin.
-At that time, there was an increase in use of chemicals and artificial fertilisers used in agriculture as well as horticultural industries diminishing the native plants as well as all the native fauna.
+In these years, many schools as well as towns in the Netherlands and in Belgium created educative gardens with herbs and native plants, as the most important part and called those ‘Heemtuin’.
+At that time, there was an increase in use of chemicals and artificial fertilisers used in agriculture as well as horticultural industries, diminishing the native plants as well as the native fauna.

-Each Heemtuin, nowadays, has got their own character, recreating vegetative habitats of the area as well as mini, traditional cultural landscapes growing, for example, cultivars of willow which have been used in many ways by people in the past.
+But each Heemtuin, in the present day, has got their own character, recreating vegetative habitats of the area as well as mini, traditional cultural landscapes growing, for example, cultivars of willow such as at the Heemtuin in Nieuwkoop, which have been used in many ways by people in the past.